Written by: Andrew Splatt – Director & Executive Practice Leader

 1. First, report the injury to your employer

-2. Then seek immediate medical treatment.
+2. Then, seek immediate medical treatment.

-3. We also recommend you gather the necessary documentation
+3. Gather the necessary documentation

 Share this article :